 Instruction on finding and using government documents is available for classes and groups and can be tailored to the needs of the students or audience.
 Possible topics include

 Classes can be scheduled by contacting the Government Information Librarian, Valery King.

 While many documents are available online, the OSU Libraries also has a large collection of circulating documents in physical formats.
 Many are located on the 3rd floor; others are cataloged and shelved within the library stacks.
-Be sure to check the online record to find out what format your document is (paper, microfiche, CD/DVD, online etc.) and the physical location of the document.
+Be sure to check the online record in 1Search to find out what format your document is (paper, microfiche, CD/DVD, online etc.) and the physical location of the document.
 The table below provides location information and circulation status for documents:

 |print / SuDoc number||3rd floor Documents section||yes|

 |print / LC call numbers||in stacks with other LC call numbers||yes|

 |CD-ROM/ DVD-ROM||3rd floor CD cases (near Fiche readers)||most do|

 Federal and State documents at the OSU Valley Library can be found in a variety of places.
 Records for all of them are included in 1Search searches.
 For documents in physical formats, it is essential to note both call number and location from the record.

 The most recent documents are often online only, and can be located with a search in 1Search; links to these documents are found in the record.

 Many of our tangible (physical) documents are given a classification number in the Library of Congress (LC) system and located in the regular book stacks with our other items, or the LC section of the microfiche cabinets.